csb21jb/PromptAutomator/README.md

-# Prompt Injector
+# Prompt Automator

 A Python-based tool for testing prompt injection vulnerabilities in AI chat systems.
 This tool allows you to send multiple prompts to a chat API endpoint, measure response times, check for successful injections, and analyze results using an optional OpenAI-powered judge.

 **Origin**: An open-source security testing tool for evaluating AI chat systems against prompt injection vulnerabilities.
+Idea and python script originated from TCM as part of the AI Pentesting Course...great course by the way.

 ## Features